 This Employee Handbook will familiarize you with TUC’s philosophy, guidelines, policies and employee benefits and assist you in finding the answers to questions that you may have.
 Please read it carefully and keep it for future reference.
 This Handbook is not intended to create a contract of employment, express or implied, or to modify the rights of TUC and you to terminate employment at will at any time for any reason.

 This Handbook replaces all prior handbooks, manuals, and policies.
 This Handbook cannot answer every question, anticipate every situation, or set forth every TUC policy.
 Owing to ongoing changes in applicable governmental regulations and the needs of our organization to retain necessary operational flexibility in the administration of policies and procedures, TUC reserves the right to modify, rescind, delete, or add to any of the provisions of this Handbook, except for the policy of at-will employment.
-Your immediate supervisor will be a major source of information, although we also encourage you to seek clarification of any policy or procedure by discussing it with your supervisor, or with the Human Resources Manager.
+Your immediate supervisor will be a major source of information, although we also encourage you to seek clarification of any policy or procedure by discussing it with your supervisor, or with the Associate Director of Human Resources.
 We welcome your interest and we will do our best to give you a prompt response.

 2.1 Equal Employment Opportunity